NewTwoToss/ValidatorTool/README.md

 ## :file_folder: Root Folders
-I need to have individual assets in this folder or folders.
-Assets can also be found in subdirectories.
+A folder or folders in which assets of a specific type must be placed.
+Assets can be placed in subdirectories.
+Exceptions are assets that are listed in the Conditions.

-<i>Example</i>: The root folder for textures is named MyTextures.
+<i>Example</i>: The root folder for textures is named Textures.
 All textures must be in this folder.
 Exceptions are textures that are listed in the Conditions.

 ## :file_folder: Special Folders
 Specific folders that are defined according to the needs of the project and that the project must contain.